zazuko/expressive-rdf-mapper/FAQ.md

 1. _Window > Preferences_
 2. _Team > Git > Projects > [ ] Automatically ignore derived resources ..._

 ## Is there a code formatter for the mapping language?

 Yes.
 To format a file, open it and hit `Ctrl-Shift-F`

+## Is a government organization considered Non-Commercial use?

+Governmental or intergovernmental organizations are not covered by the Non-Commercial License.
+[Contact us](mailto:info@zazuko.com?subject=XRM) for assistance in identifying your license needs.